MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/limit-driver-distribution.md

 ## Important information

-Before you begin working with these features, you should be familiar with a few key terms and definitions.
+Before you begin working with these features, you should be familiar with and keep in mind a few key principles, terms and definitions.

-**Windows Update**: When you publish a driver to RS1 (Windows 10, version 1607), Windows Update will also offered the driver to devices running RS1, RS2, RS3, and so on (Windows 10, versions 1607, 1703, and 1709).
+**Windows Update**: When you publish a driver to a specific OS release, say RS1 (Windows 10, version 1607), Windows Update will also offer the driver to systems running RS2, RS3, and forward (Windows 10, versions 1607, 1703, and 1709).
 But it would not be offered to TH1 or TH2 (Windows 10, version 1507 or 1511).
 In other words, drivers are always *offered forward*.
-This is especially important to remember when dealing with the OS and Hardware ID combinations within the PNP Grid.
-In practice, the offering drivers forward means that for the previous example, you need not publish the same Hardware ID to both RS4 and RS5.
-Windows Update will offer your RS4 posting to RS5 and later versions.
-You only need to publish the RS4 items in the PNP grid.
+This is especially important to remember when dealing with the OS and Hardware ID combinations within the Shipping Label's PNP Grid.
+In practice, the offering drivers forward means that for the previous example, you need not publish the same Hardware ID to both RS2 and RS3.
+Windows Update will offer your RS1 posting to RS2 and later versions.
+You only *need* to publish to the lowest OS release that you want to target in the PNP grid.

-**Windows Dynamic Updates and OS Floors**:  You use Windows Upgrade and Dynamic Update to deploy to a new version of Windows, so it overrides the OS version information reported by the client and sets it to the target feature update version.
+**Dynamic Updates and OS Floors**:  When Windows Update is called during the Windows **Upgrade** process, it uses special logic to override the current OS version information reported by the client and sets it to the target feature update version.
 For instance, if the client is on 10.0.17763 (Windows 10, version 1809) and upgrading to 10.0.18362 (Windows 10, version 1903), Dynamic Update will offer drivers from within the 18362 OS boundary.
 This is especially important to understand when dealing with the Floor feature.
 For more info see [Understanding Windows Update Automatic and Optional Rules for Driver Distribution](understanding-windows-update-automatic-and-optional-rules-for-driver-distribution.md).

-**Submission Owner**:  The original submitter of the HLKx or .CAB driver package is granted the capability to use the Driver Expansion feature.
-Customers with a Shared submission must work with their submission owner.
+**Submission Owner**:  The original submitter of the HLKx or .CAB driver package.
+The originator is granted the capability to use the Driver Expansion feature.
+The receivers of a *Shared submission* must work with their submission owner for some features.

 **Required Permissions**:  Only users designated as Administrators, Shipping Label Owners, and Shipping Label Promoters can set floors and ceilings for driver submissions.
 Only Co-Engineering partners have access to the Ceiling and Build Number based features.